jcolag/entropy-arbitrage/2025-01-23-chain-command-1.md

 Finally, after all the times that he's done blatantly illegal things, right...?

-Anyway, you probably don't recognize [Natalia Nogulich](https://en.wikipedia.org/wiki/Natalia_Nogulich) for anything other than this role, but seems to have guest-starred on plenty of shows.
+Anyway, you probably don't recognize {% wiki Natalia_Nogulich|Natalia Nogulich|en %} for anything other than this role, but seems to have guest-starred on plenty of shows.

  > **NECHAYEV**: The Cardassian forces which were recently withdrawn from the Bajoran sector, have been redeployed along the Federation border.
 They have mobilized three divisions of ground troops and their subspace communications have been increased by fifty percent.
 We believe that they're preparing for an incursion into Federation space.